Animal Ambition: Commercial performance

 Animal Ambition debuted at number four on the Billboard 200 chart, with first-week sales of 46,000 copies in the United States giving 50 Cent his fifth consecutive top 5 album in the country.
 In its second week, the album dropped to number 15 on the chart, selling 17,000 copies.
 In its third week, the album dropped to number 23 on the chart, selling 10,000 copies.
 In its fourth week, the album dropped to number 39 on the chart, selling 7,200 copies.
 As of December 2014, the album has sold 124,000 copies in the United States.

-Animal Ambition also debuted at number one on Billboard's Independent Album's Chart, which would later go on shipping over one million copies being 50 cent first platinum album without Interscope/Shady records..
+Animal Ambition also debuted at number one on Billboard's Independent Album's Chart.